 If the concern involves the conduct of a member of staff or volunteer, a visitor, a governor, a trainee or another young person or child, the Headteacher must be informed.

-If the allegation is about the Headteacher, the information should normally be passed to the Chair of Governors (or other senior manager in a MAT) or the Local Authority Allegations Manager (LADO).
+If the safeguarding concern or allegation is about the Headteacher, the information should normally be passed to the Chair of Governors (or other senior manager in a MAT) or failing that to the Local Authority Allegations Manager (LADO).

 If this has not already been done, inform the child (or other party who has raised the concern) what action you have taken.